rebeccakee/JHU-Data-Science/03_Getting_and_Cleaning_Data/Course_Project/CodeBook.md

 Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), which contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
 Specifically, the data is described as follows:

-&gt; The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+> The experiments have been carried out with a group of 30 volunteers
+> within an age bracket of 19-48 years.
+Each person performed six
+> activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING,
+> STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the
+> waist.
+Using its embedded accelerometer and gyroscope, we captured
+> 3-axial linear acceleration and 3-axial angular velocity at a constant
+> rate of 50Hz.
+The experiments have been video-recorded to label the
+> data manually.
+The obtained dataset has been randomly partitioned into
+> two sets, where 70% of the volunteers was selected for generating the
+> training data and 30% the test data.

 > The sensor signals (accelerometer and gyroscope) were pre-processed by
 > applying noise filters and then sampled in fixed-width sliding windows